-Note: This article was initially published before In/Spectre Episode 12 aired in Japan and will be updated over time.
+Note: This article was initially published before In/Spectre Episode 12 aired in Japan and was updated over time.

 All in all, besides minor skipped content and the Episode 2 rearrangement, the anime followed the manga series fairly closely, with each episode adapting less than one chapter.
 Episode 5 only adapted halfway through Chapter 5.

 In/Spectre Episode 12 finished by adapting the end of the Steel Lady Nanase story arc.
 Besides being the best stopping point for the anime, it’s also the ending of Chapter 13 of manga Volume 6.
 The name of Steel Lady Nanase also happens to be the subtitle and story focus of the first novel volume.